Nobody is certain what will happen next. Deforestation, drainage of wetlands,

 Greenland ice sheet could melt in about 1,000 years, but the latest evidence

-that the amount of ice dumped into the Atlantic Ocean has doubled in the
+that the amount of ice that Greenland dumped into the Atlantic Ocean had doubled between 2001 and 2006.
+3 The

 inundation of most of the world's coastal cities and farms.
 It is claimed